simwrapper/simwrapper.github.io/docs/matsim-link-vols.md

 ## YAML fields explained

-\*Filename fields\*\* can refer to subfolders and to parent folders using `"../"`.
+**Filename fields** can refer to subfolders and to parent folders using `"../"`.
+This works all the way up folder hierarchy: up to the base of the filesystem, specified in `fileConfig.js`

-- example: `network: : "../networks/base.json.gz"`
+- example: `network: "../networks/base.json.gz"`

-This works as far up the hierarchy as the base of the filesystem, specified in `fileConfig.js` but no further.

 ### Field descriptions